 Site of tower or old house.
-The property was called Comrie, and is marked as ‘Combre’ on Pont’s map of Strathearn where it is depicted as possibly a small tower.
-In the middle of the 19th century
+The property was called Comrie, and is marked as ‘Combre’ on Pont’s map of Strathearn,where a small tower appears to be depicted.
+In the middle of the 19th century. a

-a baronial house, designed by William Burn, replaced an 18th century house, but this was mostly demolished in 1963 except for one wing after a fire in 1947.
+baronial house, designed by William Burn, replaced an 18th century house, but this was mostly demolished in 1963. except for one wing, after a fire in 1947.
 The last remains were cleared away in

 The lands were held by the Comrie family from 1297 until 1653, when they passed, probably by marriage, to the Drummonds.
-David Drummond of Comrie is on record in 1690, and James Drummond of Comrie is mentioned in 1696.
+David Drummond of Comrie is on record in 1690, then James Drummond of Comrie mentioned in 1696.

-The property was sold to Henry Dundas, 1st Viscount Melville, a very powerful character in Scotland and who also owned Melville Castle, near Edinburgh, and he was also Baron Dunira.
-He died here in 1811 and had built a tall obelisk to commemorate him on Monument Hill to the north of Comrie.
+The property was sold to Henry Dundas, 1st Viscount Melville, a very powerful character in Scotland, who also owned Melville Castle, near Edinburgh, and he was also Baron Dunira.
+He died here in 1811 and there is a tall obelisk to commemorate him on Monument Hill, to the north of Comrie.

-The estate was sold in 1824 to another branch of the Dundas family and they had the house built, holding the property until sold to a Glasgow ship magnate Alexander Macbeth in 1919.
-William
+The estate was sold in 1824 to another branch of the Dundas family, and they had the house built, holding the property until sold to a Glasgow ship magnate, Alexander Macbeth, in 1919.

-Mawson, the famous garden designer, laid out the grounds and the gardens he created were considered to be one of the most beautiful estates in Britain.
-Sadly the gardens were not maintained and after
+William Mawson, the famous garden designer, laid out the grounds, and the gardens were considered to be one of the most beautiful in Britain.
+Sadly the estate was not maintained and, after being used

-the house has been used as a convalescent home during World War II the house was burnt out in 1947 in a disastrous fire.
+as a convalescent home during World War II, the house was burnt out in 1947 in a disastrous fire.